patrickbucher/learning-rust/diary.md

 an issue with my backtracking algorithm.
 I also figured out that my successor vector was empty, which couldn't possibly work.

+In the train: _Eureka!_ I figured out the issue in the backtracking algorithm, and everything worked all of a sudden!
+I forgot to return the found path if the backtracking returned with the searched starting node in its front.

 # Day 183 (2024-05-22)

 In continued reading chapter 18 in the morning and started writing Dijkstra's